-In the U.S., the approved FDA regimen involves three steps: 1) a visit to a clinician to discuss the procedure and its alternatives and to receive mifepristone, 2) taking a second medication, misoprostol, a prostaglandin used to induce contractions for abortion, which is usually taken at home and 3) a follow up assessment to make sure the abortion is complete.
-The FDA approved mifepristone for use up to 70 days after the first day of the last menstrual period (FDA, 2016).
+In the U.S., the approved FDA regimen involves three steps: 1) a visit to a clinician to discuss the procedure and its alternatives and to receive a 600 mg dose of mifepristone, 2) a second visit two days later for an oral dose of 400 mcg of misoprostol, a prostaglandin used to treat ulcers that the FDA approved for off-label use to induce contractions for abortion and 3) a third visit on day 14 for a follow up visit.
+The FDA approved mifepristone for use up to 49 days after the first day of the last menstrual period.